OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

 The custom functions project that you created by using the Yo Office generator contains several prebuilt custom functions, defined within the **src/customfunction.js** file.
 The **manifest.xml** file in the root directory of the project specifies that all custom functions belong to the `CONTOSO` namespace.

 At this point, the prebuilt custom functions in your project are loaded and available within Excel.
-Try out the `ADD42` custom function by completing the following steps in Excel:
+Try out the `ADD` custom function by completing the following steps in Excel:

 1. Within a cell, type **=CONTOSO**.
 Notice that the autocomplete menu shows the list of all functions in the `CONTOSO` namespace.

-2. Run the `CONTOSO.ADD42` function, with numbers `1` and `2` as input parameters, by specifying the following value in the cell and pressing enter:
+2. Run the `CONTOSO.ADD` function, with numbers `10` and `200` as input parameters, by specifying the following value in the cell and pressing enter:

     ```
-    =CONTOSO.ADD42(1,2)
+    =CONTOSO.ADD(10,200)
     ```

-The `ADD42` custom function adds 42 to the two numbers that you specify as input parameters.
-Typing `=CONTOSO.ADD42(1,2)` should produce the result **45** in the cell after you press enter.
+The `ADD` custom function computes the sum of the two numbers that you specify as input parameters.
+Typing `=CONTOSO.ADD(10,200)` should produce the result **210** in the cell after you press enter.

 ## Create a custom function that requests data from the web